jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-03.md

 I should find Maya.
 Or get water.
 Or literally anything except what I'm about to do.

-But I'm walking across the dance floor anyway, weaving through people, until I'm standing in front of Ethan and Sarah.
+But I'm walking across the dance floor anyway, weaving through people, my heart pounding so hard I can feel it in my throat.
+Every step closer makes my skin feel more electric, like I'm approaching a live wire.

-"Hey," I say.
+"Hey," I say when I reach them.

 They both turn.
 Sarah smiles politely.
-Ethan looks surprised.
+Ethan looks surprised, then something else crosses his face—something that makes my breath catch.

-"Sophia," he says.
+"Sophia," he says, and my name in his voice still does that thing to my insides.
 "Hi."

 "Can I talk to you?
 Just for a minute?"